Dataset of GenAI-Assisted Information Problem Solving in Education

 The annotation process began with an inter-rater calibration phase, during which all three coders independently annotated a randomly selected subset of 400 utterances—comprising both student and chatbot turns—from the full dataset.
 Three raters independently coded the data using a pairwise agreement method~\cite{shaffer2021we}.
 After completing the annotations, inter-rater agreement was evaluated using Cohen’s kappa.
 The average agreement score across all coder pairs was 0.92, indicating a high level of coding consistency.
 Discrepancies were then discussed collectively to refine the annotation guidelines and ensure shared understanding before proceeding with full dataset labelling.
 Following this calibration phase, the full dataset was divided into three subsets, with each coder responsible for annotating two of the three.
 This ensured that every utterance was independently coded by two coders.
 When coding disagreements arose, the third coder served as an adjudicator to resolve them through discussion and reach consensus.
 This dual-coding plus adjudication approach strengthened the reliability and validity of the final annotated dataset, supporting rigorous analysis of student–GenAI interactions in the context of IPS tasks.

-In total, the annotated dataset comprises 3,560 student prompts and chatbot responses, each labelled according to the developed codebooks described in Table~\ref{tab:user_intent} and Table \ref{tab:agent_action}, with the distribution of intent and response types visualised in Figure~\ref{fig:chat_log_category_distribution} and the distribution student activity visualised in Figure~\ref{fig:chat_log_user_distribution}.
+In total, the annotated dataset comprises 3,560 interaction pairs (consisting of student prompts and corresponding chatbot responses), each labelled according to the developed codebooks described in Table~\ref{tab:user_intent} and Table \ref{tab:agent_action}, with the distribution of intent and response types visualised in Figure~\ref{fig:chat_log_category_distribution} and the distribution student activity visualised in Figure~\ref{fig:chat_log_user_distribution}.